 Unfortunately in many organisations design thinking is limited to the annual 2-day workshop.
 Being able to apply design thinking to the real world where problems are complex and decisions political requires practice and experience.
 Bring in an experienced design thinking facilitator (that's me) and work on a real problem you are facing.

-What is the ROI on Innovation Hubs?
-Most organisations spend a lot of money on creating fancy open office spaces with bean bags, digital gadgets and nerf guns.
+Many organisations spend a lot of money on creating fancy open office spaces with bean bags, digital gadgets and nerf guns.
 At the same time they gain little value from teams that struggle to do focused work in a distracted playground environment.
 You need less than you think in order to create an environment for creativity and innovation.
-It's more about how teams do the work (underlying operating model) than about where they do it (the physical space).

 Many service providers believe they are selling products instead of services.
 Organisations with a product-centric mindset tend to operate in silos, as a result their services are often fragmented and disconnected.
 Great services are co-created by customers and the service provider, they are 'consumed' over time via multiple touchpoints.

 Dr. Sebastian Vetter has worked with organisations from nearly all industries on innovation, strategy, customer experience and organisational development.